Bellingrath Gardens near Mobile Bay in Alabama - Pictures of Unsurpassed Beauty

 In addition to the Coca Cola enterprise Walter Bellingrath was a founding partner in the Waterman Steamship Company in 1919 and went on to acquire the National Mosaic Tile Company located in Mobile in 1920.
 Obviously he was entrepreneurial and very successful financially

 He originally purchased this land (which was to become the famous Bellingrath Home and Gardens) in 1917 as a fishing camp for recreational purposes for himself and his buddies.

 The architect that had built the home in which the Bellingrath's had purchased to reside in Mobile, Alabama was George B. Rogers.
 They liked his designs and enlisted his help sometime later in developing the gardens at that address of 60 South Ann Street.

-When the Bellingraths decided to have a home built on the location of their fishing camp which they called "Belle Camp," naturally they chose George B. Rogers to also help them with that project, both the residence and the gardens.
+When they decided to have a home built on the location of their fishing camp which they called "Belle Camp" they chose George B. Rogers to also help them with that project of both the residence and the gardens.

 Types of Gardens

 There are distinct forms of gardens that can be enjoyed while strolling the extensive grounds at Bellingrath Gardens.
 They include the following:

 - Mirror Lake aptly named due to the reflections of the sky, clouds and surrounding landscaping.